-• As of January 1, 2011, the FCC will no longer accept applications for new wideband 25 kHz operations, or modification applications that expand the authorized contour of an existing 25 kHz station.
-Manufacturers may no longer sell 25 MHz-only equipment after this date.

-• As of January 1, 2013, licensees must either migrate to narrowband 12.5 kHz technology or utilize technology that achieves equivalent efficiency (i.e., two voice channels within a 25 kHz bandwidth, or four 4800 baud data channels per 25 kHz bandwidth).
-After January 1, 2013, any radio system continuing to operate at wideband (one voice path per 25 kHz of bandwidth)

-will be operating unlawfully and will be subject to FCC enforcement action, including the possibility of monetary forfeitures and license revocation.
+- As of January 1, 2011, the FCC no longer accepted applications for new wideband 25 kHz operations, or modification applications that expand the authorized contour of an existing 25 kHz station.
+Manufacturers may no longer sell 25 MHz-only equipment after this date. - As of January 1, 2013, licensees must either migrate to narrowband 12.5 kHz technology or utilize technology that achieves equivalent efficiency (i.e., two voice channels within a 25 kHz bandwidth, or four 4800 baud data channels per 25 kHz bandwidth).
+After January 1, 2013, any radio system continuing to operate at wideband (one voice path per 25 kHz of bandwidth) will be operating unlawfully and will be subject to FCC enforcement action, including the possibility of monetary forfeitures and license revocation.

 As a result, vendors of land mobile equipment have conformed their new offerings to the forthcoming requirements.
-The requirements do NOT require a transition to a digital modulation scheme, only a narrowing of emitted bandwidth.
+The requirements do not require a transition to a digital modulation scheme, only a narrowing of emitted bandwidth.

 Amateur radio industry is a very different story.
-There is one clear pathfinder in digital narrowband technology, well into their third generation of radio models but little improvement in repeater or software technology and little user involvement.
+There is one clear pathfinder in digital narrowband technology, well into their third generation of radio models but with little improvement in repeater or software technology and little user involvement.
 There are some independent radio operators developing digital software and hardware that interface with newer narrowband technology, and there appears to be moderate interest and use of these products.

-Internationally, adoption of narrowband channel spacing in the VHF plan for the Maritime Mobile Service is an item under consideration at the 2012 World Radiocommunication Conference.
+Internationally, adoption of narrowband channel spacing in the VHF plan for the Maritime Mobile Service is an item under consideration at the 2012 World Radio communication Conference (WRC).
 While narrowband channel spacing is proposed to be widely incorporated in the plan, some channels will maintain wide channel spacing to ensure clarity of communications (e.g., the emergency calling channel at 156.8 MHz).
 Discussions on the topic have been noncontroversial, and approval is as likely as it can be for any matter under consideration at a WRC.
+No similar proposal for the Amateur Service is under consideration by the WRC.